SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshVirtualNodeAwsCloudMapServiceDiscovery.md

 ## SYNOPSIS
 Adds an AWS::AppMesh::VirtualNode.AwsCloudMapServiceDiscovery resource property to the template.
-An object representing the AWS Cloud Map service discovery information for your virtual node.
+An object that represents the AWS Cloud Map service discovery information for your virtual node.

 ## SYNTAX